Ninja4Panda/My-Website/README.md

 Server caches all sockets in a game for faster lookup even though they are all in a socket-io room.

-If the last mafia that hasn't voted yet but then disconnected, mafia turn will not be skipped hence mafia has to wait for time to pass.
-But no major issue.(Same principle for all kinds of voting)
+During voting phase, if the last player that hasn't voted yet disconnected, voting phase will not be skipped hence mafia has to wait for time to pass but no major issue.

+During voting phase, if a player that got voted disconnected, voting phase will not be skipped as there won't be enough votes but no major issue.
+This is due the clean up of disconnection removing disconnected players from the voted array.

 ### TODO
 - [ ] Implement webrtc to allow audio connection between clients